You must own a SaaS company that needs some backlinks.

 - and a backlink all at once.

 Imagine you get an email directing you to a dead link on your website, suggesting a replacement, and also giving you a backlink.
-For people in SaaS link building, this may be SEO heaven.
+For people doing link building for SaaS, this may be SEO heaven.

 So, find some good backlink spots for your SaaS business, reach out to them with a direct link exchange offer, and improve your Off-Page with less effort.